devrev/analytics-codegen/wbgs-and-prompts/wbg-fix-7/7-add-to-prompt.md

 3. Ensure user provides two things, outside of base query/schema:
    - Widget description - what it displays
+     - This has to be specific, i.e. "performance incident count" instead of "incident count"
    - Widget title - IF desired!
    - Visualization type